-Pacific Swing Dance Foundation is a nonprofit corporation (501c3 pending) whose mission is to promote swing dance as well as preserve and archive resources related to swing dance history.
+Pacific Swing Dance Foundation is a 501(c)(3) nonprofit corporation whose mission is to promote swing dance as well as preserve and archive resources related to swing dance history.
 PSDF focuses on swing dance as practiced in the Western United States, including dances such as Balboa, Lindy Hop, LA Swing, Shag, West Coast Swing, and Tap.

 In support of its mission, PSDF operates California Balboa Classic and its associated scholarship program, which assists dancers from underrepresented communities.
 PSDF also operates the Pacific Swing Dance Archive.
 The archive houses historical resources from original dancers of the swing era as well as their successors.
 The collection includes video clips, memorabilia, photographs, and historical costuming.
 The goal of the archive is to preserve and make these historical resources available as appropriate and possible to the general public.
 Representatives of the Pacific Swing Dance Archive also conduct interviews with original dancers as well as dance innovators throughout the history of swing to preserve their work for future generations.

 The operations of PSDF are designed to honor the culture, history, and ongoing practice of swing dance.